huggingface/hub-docs/docs/hub/index.md

 The Hugging Face Hub is a platform with over 60K models, 6K datasets, and 6K demo apps, all open source and publicly available, in an online platform where people can easily collaborate and build ML together.
 The Hub works as a central place where anyone can explore, experiment, collaborate and build technology with Machine Learning.
 Are you ready to join the path towards open source Machine Learning? 🤗

-## What can you find on the Hub?

-The Hugging Face Hub hosts Git-based repositories, which are version-controlled places that can contain all your files. 💾

-On it, you'll be able to upload and discover...

-* Models, *hosting the latest state-of-the-art models for NLP, vision, and audio tasks*
-* Datasets, *featuring a wide variety of data for different domains and modalities*..
-* Spaces, *interactive apps for demonstrating ML models directly in your browser*.

-The Hub offers **versioning, commit history, diffs, branches, and over a dozen library integrations**!
-You can learn more about the features that all repositories share in the [**Repositories documentation**](./repositories).

 <div class="grid grid-cols-1 gap-4 sm:grid-cols-2 lg:grid-cols-3 md:mt-10">

 <div class="group flex flex-col space-y-2 rounded-xl border border-orange-100 bg-gradient-to-br from-orange-50 dark:bg-none px-6 py-4 transition-all hover:shadow-xl dark:border-orange-700">